 Features of both FluentU and Yabla:

-- currently available in six languages
+- available in multiple languages

 - ability to show or hide the subtitles and English translation

 - click on a word to see the translation, and add it to a set of flashcards to review later